Apoorva7506/Basic-Frontend-site/README.md

 - Navbar is also responsive and includes the 'blogs' dropdown list.

-- Edit detaails displays a modal containing a form to edit details.
+- Edit details displays a modal containing a form to edit details.

 - Screenshots can be seen in the screenshots folder on repository.
 - This has been made by use of Html,CSS and Bootstrap 4.